Have you ever gone to a kid’s birthday party? Here's a follow-up five years later with the top 5 things I have learned about Norway & kids in general.

 Unfortunately, accurate commentary aside, since I wrote that post I have had two more children and in turn a wealth of opportunities to really and truly feel and understand the topic of being a foreigner in Norway with kids.

-I don’t necessarily want to typecast myself as the Norwegian kids birthday party expert, so read the following tips as more general in nature.
+I don’t necessarily want to typecast myself as the Norwegian kids birthday party expert, so read the following parenting tips as more general in nature.

 #1 Be Inclusive